faranalytics/scalability/README.md

 ## Usage

 A *Scalability* application consists of a main thread (e.g., `index.js`) and a scaled module (e.g., `service.js`).
-In this example the module that runs in the main thread is `index.js` and the module that will be scaled is named `service.js`.
+In this example the module that runs in the main thread is named `index.js` and the module that will be scaled is named `service.js`.

 ### Create a `index.ts` module.